What is a Hernia?

 A hernia occurs when an organ or tissue in the body such as a loop of the intestine pushes through a weakened area in the abdominal wall and it can make its way into a space where it does not belong.
-This bulge is called hernia, which may look like a lump.
+This bulge is called hernia, and hernia Treatment is required for the lump.
 The two most common hernias in kids are inguinal hernias in the groin area and umbilical hernias in the belly-button area.

 A hernia that occurs in the groin area is called an inguinal area.
 Part of the abdominal contents, such as intestines, can be pushed through this opening.
 Inguinal hernias are more common in boys than girls and they occur in 2 percent of all children.
 They may occur on either side but are more frequent on the right side.

 Some factors that place children at higher risk for inguinal hernias are as follows:

 - urethral abnormalities

 Although girls do not have testicles, they have an inguinal canal, so they can develop hernias as well.
 In some cases, the loop of the intestine which protrudes through a hernia may get stuck and they cannot return to the abdominal cavity.
 If the intestinal loop cannot be gently pushed back into the abdominal cavity, then that section of the intestine may lose its blood supply.
 Good blood supply is necessary for the intestine to stay healthy and function properly.

 What are the Symptoms of an Inguinal Hernia?

 Inguinal hernias will appear as a bulge or swelling in the groin or scrotum.
 The swelling will be more noticeable when the baby cries and gets smaller or goes away when the baby relaxes.
 If your physician pushes gently on this bulge, when the child is calm and lying down, it will get smaller as the contents of the sac go back into the abdomen.

 If the hernia is not reducible, then the loop of intestine may be too swollen to return through the opening in the abdominal wall and it may require urgent surgery.